Entanglement Negativity and Defect Extremal Surface: Defect extremal surface for entanglement negativity

 \subsection{DES: the proposal}

-In the 3d gravity description, we consider a quantum theory living on the defect which is regarded as a part of the full bulk theory since it is coupled to the bulk.
-When the classical RT surface intersects with the defect or terminates on the defect, the defect theory should contribute to the entanglement negativity.
-Following the idea of \cite{Den20} we propose the \emph{defect extremal surface} formula for entanglement negativity including defect contribution
+In the 3d-gravity description, we consider a quantum theory living on the defect which is regarded as a part of the full bulk theory since it is coupled to the bulk.
+When the classical RT surface terminates on the defect, the defect theory should contribute to the entanglement negativity.
+Following the idea of \cite{Den20} we propose the \emph{defect extremal surface} formula for entanglement negativity including defect contribution\footnote{Our proposal eq.\eqref{eq:des} only works for matter localized at EOW brane, and should be improved for the cases that the bulk matter is distributed in a more general fashion.
+In the DES formula, both extremizations over the local shape of RT surface and the location of the end point are involved.
+The geodesic connecting two given points is unique.}

-where $\Gamma$ is a co-dimension two surface in AdS$_3$ and $X$ is the lower dimensional entangling surface given by the intersection of $\Gamma$ and $D$. $\mathcal{E}_{\mathrm{defect}}$ is the entanglement negativity on bulk defect, which is derived in the previous section.
+where $\Gamma$ is a $1d$ curve in AdS$_3$, $D$ denotes the defect, and $X$ is the $0d$ entangling surface given by the intersection of $\Gamma$ and $D$. $\mathcal{E}_{\mathrm{defect}}$ is the entanglement negativity on bulk defect, which is derived in the previous section.
+We will call the $[\cdots]$ part of \eqref{eq:des} ``the generalized negativity''\footnote{Since we will always distinguish the calculation from DES and island formula, the generalized negativity here will not be confused with the generalized negativity in \eqref{BBE} or \eqref{eq:islandneg}, and the same is true for the area term below. }, with its first term ``the area term'' and the second term ``the defect term''.